jaylab-ctrl/Muzikal/README.md

 ## Limitation and what can be improved
 - If the dataset had more instances and genres then it would be more beneficial to analyse more genres together.
+- Should have added in more machine learning models, which could yield better results than the previous ones.
 - Used RandomizedSearch to save time but GridSearch would have yield better results.